aws/aws-eks-best-practices/content/upgrades/index.md

 ## Track planned major changes in the Kubernetes project — Think ahead

-Don’t look only at the next version.
+Don't look only at the next version.
 Review new versions of Kubernetes as they are released, and identify major changes.
 For example, some applications directly used the docker API, and support for Container Runtime Interface (CRI) for Docker (also known as Dockershim) was removed in Kubernetes `1.24`.
 This kind of change requires more time to prepare for.

-Review all documented changes for the version that you’re upgrading to, and note any required upgrade steps.
+Review all documented changes for the version that you're upgrading to, and note any required upgrade steps.
 Also, note any requirements or procedures that are specific to Amazon EKS managed clusters.

 * [Kubernetes changelog](https://github.com/kubernetes/kubernetes/tree/master/CHANGELOG)